 What is Eosinophilic Esophagitis (EoE)?

 Eosinophilic esophagitis (EoE) is a rare disease of the esophagus.
 The esophagus is the tube that connects the mouth to the stomach.
-With EoE, there are a large number of white blood cells called eosinophils in the esophagus.
-These cells can cause injury and irritation to the esophagus.
+With EoE, there are a large number of white blood cells, called eosinophils, in the esophagus.
+These cells can cause injury and irritation in the esophagus.

 The exact cause of EoE is not known.
 EoE symptoms are typically caused by an immune response to food.
 People with a personal or family history of allergic conditions may be at higher risk of having EoE.